Frequently Asked Questions About Solicitors

-Our experienced solicitors in Bristol specialise in all aspects of Family law, Buying+Selling your home, Wills, Trusts, Probate + Lasting Powers of Attorney, Court of Protection cases + deputyship applications, Employment law, Commercial law, Medical Negligence and Personal Injury.
+Our experienced solicitors specialise in all aspects of Family law, Divorce and Separation, Residential Conveyancing, Wills, Trusts, Probate, Powers of Attorney, Court of Protection and Deputyship applications, Employment law, Commercial law, Medical Negligence, and Personal Injury.

 Please visit the ‘Our expertise’ menu for further information about the advice and support we can offer you in each of these areas.

-Not at all.
-For some types of advice, such as Buying+Selling your home, you may prefer to use your local solicitor because of their knowledge of the area.
-However, for some cases, expertise is more important than location.
+For some types of advice, such as conveyancing, you may prefer to use your local solicitor because of their knowledge of the area.
+However, in some cases, expertise is more important than location.
 For example, we’ve based our Personal Injury and Medical Negligence solicitors in Bristol; however, we act on behalf of clients based throughout the UK.

-In some cases we offer a free 30 minute consultation with one of our experienced lawyers.
+In some family law cases, we offer a complimentary 30-minute telephone consultation with one of our experienced lawyers.
 During this meeting we’ll talk to you about your personal circumstances, offer some preliminary advice and provide an initial estimate of costs.

-For some services – such as employment, Wills + probate or civil litigation – 30 minutes doesn’t give us enough time to obtain all the information needed.
-Instead we offer discounted rates for the first appointment.
+For some services, such as employment, Wills, probate or civil litigation, 30 minutes doesn’t give us enough time to obtain all the information needed.
+Instead, in some cases, we offer discounted rates for the first appointment.

 We may be able to offer a ‘no win, no fee’ arrangement in suitable cases, e.g. personal injury claims.
 This means that if you lose your case, you won’t be liable for our fees.

-Contact a member of our team to discuss your options and for advice on how best to fund your claim.
+Contact a member of our team to discuss your options and for advice on how best to fund your case.